-Virtual reality (VR) is one of the hot topics in architecture and this for good reason.
-Many Enscape users are experimenting with architectural virtual reality or are already using it in their daily business.
-The experience of a virtual walkthrough is superior to the already great experience of seeing your project in 3D on a large screen or a projector.
-It enables you to get a feeling for space and design, which you are not able to get through other ways, not even with an architectural model.
+Virtual reality (VR) is a hot topic in architecture and for good reason.
+Many Enscape users are experimenting with virtual reality in architecture design and are already using it in their daily business.
+A VR architectural presentation provides you with a full 360 view – enabling you to get a feeling for space and design and perceive the actual scale of a project.
 We started Enscape in 2013 with the vision that one day every architectural project can be experienced in virtual reality.

 Agile and adaptive